 OPC UA is a platform-independent, service-oriented communication architecture for reliable, secure and multisupplier data transport from the production level to the production planning and ERP system or to the cloud.

 The EK9160 Coupler provides direct connectivity for EtherCAT I/Os to the Internet of Things (IoT) without the need for a control program.
-It converts the E-bus signal representation to different IoT communication protocols and enables in this way the simple and standardised integration of I/O data into cloud-based communication and data services.
+It converts the E-bus signal representation to different IoT communication protocols and enables in this way the simple and standardized integration of I/O data into cloud-based communication and data services.
 Neither a controller nor prior programming is necessary.
-The I/O data transmission can be parameterised in a user-friendly configuration dialog of the integrated web server providing access via any browser.
+The I/O data transmission can be parameterized in a user-friendly configuration dialog of the integrated web server providing access via any browser.
 The required cloud services and security functions (authentication, encryption, etc.) can also be conveniently configured using a browser.
-Following parameterisation, the coupler autonomously transmits the digital or analog I/O values to the cloud service, including timestamp.
+Following parameterization, the coupler autonomously transmits the digital or analog I/O values to the cloud service, including timestamp.